Royal Welsh Show

+Godfrey Morgan, 1st Viscount Tredegar was elected president of Welsh National Agricultural Society in 1913.

+On 22 November 1922, George V became Patron and the Edward VIII, Prince of Wales became Honorary President, and the name was changed to the Royal Welsh Agricultural Society.

+It was held in a different town, every year in July, alternating between the north and the south, with a permanent showground at Llanelwedd near Builth Wells, first used on 23 July 1963.

-No show was held in 1915–18, 1940–45 nor 2020–21.
+No show was held in 1915–18 (WWI), 1940–45 (WWII) nor 2020–21 (COVID-19 pandemic).
 The latter years saw some events going virtual.

 Format

 The show lasts for four days and attracts more than 200,000 visitors annually, boosting tourism in Wales.